-Follow the brilliant career of Jonathan Bradley, noted iconoclast, libertine, and man of letters.
+Jonathan Bradley is prettier than you are.
 When he's not blogging here, he blogs at The United States Studies Centre at the University of Sydney, Australia.
 Jonathan is the editor of American Review magazine's daily Blog Book section and a daily editor at the Singles Jukebox.

 e-mail: saturdayclubproductions [at] gmail.com